-- If you are making these for meal prep, whatever pancakes are leftover, lay them on a parchment-lined baking sheet in a single layer.
-Let them freeze like this, then store in the freezer in a large ziplock bag or another container.
+- If you are making these for meal prep, whatever pancakes are left, lay them on a parchment-lined baking sheet in a single layer.
+Let them freeze like this, then store them in the freezer in a large ziplock bag or another container.

 - My youngest son always adds chocolate chips to his pancakes.
 If you are serving someone who loves them too, add them when you first scoop the pancakes onto the griddle.
 I do not add them to the batter since you cannot control how many go into each pancake.

 There is so much to love about einkorn!
 Let me share a few things you might find interesting.
 It was the first cultivated wheat, naturally, it is considered ancient wheat.
 It is also the ONLY wheat that has not been hybridized.
 That is something.